Gertrude Elizabeth Margaret Anscombe

 When abbreviations are used to cite Anscombe’s works in the text, the abbreviation begins the bibliographic item below.

-Anscombe's principal essays are collected in the following four volumes.
+Anscombe’s principal essays are collected in the following five volumes.

 |[FPW]||From Parmenides to Wittgenstein (The Collected Philosophical Papers of G. E. M. Anscombe, Volume 1), Minneapolis, MN: University of Minnesota Press, 1981.|